k0ff1l/k0ff1l/README.md

 hi there
 im student at bmstu, trying to become backend developer

-my main languages are python n C++.
+my main languages are golang, python n C++.

 interested in fintech.